MuhammadA-C/wgu-c868/README.md

 **Project Prompt:** The prompt for this capstone project was for the most part open ended and just meant to develop an application and deploy it.

+This repository contains the code for the Front End that was created using ReactJS.

 ---

 ## Note on Deployment